 The most efficient way to relieve the symptoms of the menopausal is to level off, balance and stabilise the fluctuating levels of sex hormones.
-We do this by offering you supplemental ovarian hormones made up of estrogen (always), progestagen (usually) and testosterone (sometimes).
-These are collectively known as Hormone Replacement Therapy or HRT.
+We do this by offering supplemental ovarian hormones made up of estrogen (always), progestagen (usually) and testosterone (sometimes).
+These are collectively known as Hormone Replacement Therapy (HRT) or Menopausal Hormone Therapy (MHT).